jazzband/wagtailmenus/README.md

             menu_instance)
 ```

+**NOTE:** If you're overriding `modify_submenu_items()`, please ensure 'repeated menu items' are still added as the first item in the returned `menu_items` list.
+If not, active class highlighting might not work as expected in some places.

 These change would result in the following HTML output when rendering a `ContactPage` instance in a main menu:

 ```html